bartongroup/RATS/vignettes/tutorial.md

 ![](tutorial_files/figure-html/unnamed-chunk-19-1.png)

+And this is what it looks like on a larger dataset:
 ![Dprop VS sig](./fig/volcano.jpg)

 The next command plots the largest change in proportion seen within each gene, against the number of genes showing